 The Company follows the authoritative guidance for fair value measurement and the fair value option for financial assets and financial liabilities.
 The Company carries its financial instruments at fair value with the exception of its long-term debt.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability, or an exit price, in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-The established fair value hierarchy requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The established fair value hierarchy requires an entity to maximize the use of observable inputs when measuring fair value.
 There are three levels of inputs that may be used to measure fair value: